-In previous articles in this series, we looked at the relative importance of pricing, data and competition as convenience retailers try to fine-tune their business to win the race for volume.
+In previous articles in this series, we looked at some of the 7 elements of fuel retail and convenience success, relative importance of pricing, data and competition as convenience retailers try to fine-tune their business to win the race for volume.
 Using the analogy of retailers as high-performance race cars, we have identified pricing as the turbo charger, data the telemetry and competition as exactly what it is—the competition.
 In this fourth article, we will focus on facilities and how they can impact volume performance.

 Facilities are the powertrain of our performance car.
 Every part of a powertrain—the engine, transmission, drive shaft, suspension and wheels—has to balance and work well together.
 An engine that is too powerful for the rest of the powertrain can cause issues to both the transmission and the gears.
 And because all of the parts of the powertrain are so closely integrated, changing any individual component can be difficult.